frappe/frappe_docs/frappe_docs/www/docs/user/en/guides/app-development/generic-oauth-client.md

 ## Getting started

-> This example uses Google, but you can use any service supporting oAuth2.
+> This example uses Google, but you can use any service supporting OAuth 2.0.

 Your integration will most probably need a settings doctype (for example, "Google Settings").
 Here you create a link field to **Connected App**.
 A System Manager can later create a **Connected App**, enter the client credentials and link it to your integration.
 You will know which **Connected App** belongs to your integration via your settings DocType.